 The state controls all media with nationwide reach, including radio, the most influential medium outside the capital.

 State-run Radio Nacional de Angola (RNA) is the only outlet to offer programmes in indigenous languages such as Bantu.
-Private stations operate in the main cities, including Catholic station Radio Ecclesia, but RNA is the only available broadcaster across much of the country.
+Private stations operate in cities, including Catholic Radio Ecclesia, but RNA is the only broadcaster with near-national coverage.

 The constitution provides for freedom of expression.